Jupiter Apple: Death and legacy

-Known for his extravagant lifestyle, Basso struggled with alcoholism and drug abuse (he claimed he took Diazepam and used LSD and cocaine on a regular basis) throughout most of his life, and was undergoing a treatment for cirrhosis on his later years.
+Known for his extravagant lifestyle, Basso struggled with alcoholism and drug abuse (he claimed he took Diazepam and used LSD and cocaine regularly) throughout most of his life, and was undergoing a treatment for cirrhosis on his later years.
 On 21 December 2015, he was found dead on the bathroom floor in his apartment; his cause of death was later revealed as being multiple organ failure.
 His wake was held at the Teatro Renascença in Porto Alegre, and he was buried the following day at the Cemitério Ecumênico João XXIII.

 Commenting on his death, Basso's former Os Cascavelletes bandmate Frank Jorge said that he was a "tireless creator, a guy who broke away from all commonplaces and predictability".
 Musician and poet Rogério Skylab has once stated that Basso was one of his major influences, and besides interviewing him for his talk show Matador de Passarinho he has also covered his songs "Na Casa de Mamãe" (for Skygirls), "Eu e Minha Ex" (for Trilogia dos Carnavais: 25 Anos de Carreira ou de Lápide) and "A Marchinha Psicótica de Dr. Soup" (for Crítica da Faculdade do Cu).
 Former Os Replicantes vocalist Wander Wildner covered "Um Lugar do Caralho" for his 1996 solo debut Baladas Sangrentas.
 Rock band Ira! covered "Miss Lexotan 6mg Garota" for their 1998 album Você Não Sabe Quem Eu Sou.

 Basso's semi-fictional autobiography, A Odisseia: Memórias e Devaneios de Jupiter Apple, co-written by Juli Manzi, was published posthumously by Azougue Editorial in 2016.
 Work on the book began in 2014; it was reissued in 2022 in a limited deluxe edition by Psico BR.
 Another biography of the musician, Júpiter Maçã: A Efervescente Vida e Obra, written by journalists Cristiano Bastos and Pedro Brandt, was published on 5 September 2018 by Plus Editora.

 On 4 July 2016, Nei Van Soria released a song in tribute to Basso, entitled "Balada para Flávio".
 He originally wrote the song in November 2015, one month before Basso's death.

 As of September 2017, a documentary about Basso, entitled O Garoto de Júpiter, is being made.
 Directed by Biah Werther and produced by Gabriel Flag, its production was being crowdfunded through website Catarse.
+The movie was still in production by 2020, when work on it was halted due to the COVID-19 pandemic.

-On 29 January 2018, friends of the musician performed a special show in his honor at the Bar Ocidente in Porto Alegre, to celebrate what would have been his 50th birthday on 26 January.
+On 29 January 2018, friends of the musician performed a special show in his honour at the Bar Ocidente in Porto Alegre, to celebrate what would have been his 50th birthday on 26 January.